evintunador/medusas_uglier_sisters/README.md

 ## Stheno

-the one working right now. basically a greedy decoding oversimplified version of one of Medusa's basic ideas Rn i've seen a ~1.33-1.5x speed increase over regular next-token prediction decoding.
+basically a greedy decoding oversimplified version of the basic idea of speculative decoding with medusa heads

+There is a speed increase over regular next-token prediction decoding.
 However the greedy decoding aspect is a huge bummer bc it makes the text too repetitive.
-After I solve that problem in Euryale I might port the solution back to Stheno.
-If I do I also plan to retrain another model with more heads for Stheno to use.

 ## Euryale

-basically I think i have a clever way to take advantage of batch decoding.
-Small chance this is actually quicker than actual Medusa, although it'll definitely be more memory intensive. so far i've made a little v1 that's still way too susceptible to greedy decoding like Stheno, but i might have an idea on how to get around that.
-If I can't, then oh well i did say they were the uglier sisters after all
+basically a clever way to take advantage of batch decoding to do something akin to medusa but not using an attention mechanism.
+This is definitely an uglier sister tho, it's nowhere near as fast as medusa bc it's an absolute memory hog with the batch decoding. it was fun to make tho